The Space Industry Bill had its report stage, a further chance to examine the bill and make changes, in the Lords on Tuesday 14 November.

 Lords committee stage day two: Wednesday 18 October

 Members discussed subjects including the licensing and insurance of small satellites and consultation with devolved administrations regarding the location of potential spaceports.

 Lords committee stage day one: Monday 16 October

-Members are expected to discuss subjects including the potential impact of leaving the EU on the UK space industry, the economic effects of the bill, and the duties of the space industry regulator.
+Members discussed subjects including the potential impact of leaving the EU on the UK space industry, the economics of the space industry, and the duties of the space industry regulator.